JohnYangSam/environment/README.md

 - [cargo8/dotfiles](https://github.com/cargo8/dotfiles)
 - [dotfiles-cs184](https://github.com/JohnYangSam/dotfiles-cs184)

-When exploring the darkside on windows, Scott Hasselmans has [some good tips for utilities](https://www.hanselman.com/blog/scott-hanselmans-2021-ultimate-developer-and-power-users-tool-list-for-windows).
+When exploring the darkside on Windows, Scott Hasselmans has [some good tips for utilities](https://www.hanselman.com/blog/scott-hanselmans-2021-ultimate-developer-and-power-users-tool-list-for-windows).

 ## Trouble shooting:
 If you run into issues when installing, re-running the broken part of